Ely, Nevada: Geography and climate

 Ely is 77 mi east of Eureka, Nevada, 153 mi west of Delta, Utah, 105 mi north of Pioche, Nevada, 139 mi south of Wells, Nevada, and 120 mi south of West Wendover, Nevada.

 According to the United States Census Bureau, the city has a total area of 7.1 sqmi, all of it land.

 Ely experiences a semi-arid climate (Köppen BSk), and extreme day-night temperature differences year-round.
-Ely's nighttime temperatures account for it being listed as one of the coldest places in the contiguous United States, with an average of 214.9 nights per year with a minimum temperature of 32 °F or less, 15.7 nights reaching 0 F or less, and 21.7 days when the high does not top freezing.
+Ely's nighttime temperatures account for it being listed as one of the coldest places in the contiguous United States, with an average of 214.9 mornings per year with a minimum temperature of 32 °F or less, 15.7 mornings reaching 0 F or less, and 21.7 afternoons when the high does not top freezing.
 On average, the first and last dates of freezing temperatures are September 8 and June 18, respectively, allowing a growing season of only 79 days.
 Frosts have occurred in every month, even July.
-The diurnal temperature range of Ely is so great due to its elevation, dry air, clear skies, and location in a valley, allowing for intense radiative cooling at sunset, even after hot summer days.
+The diurnal temperature range of Ely is great due to its elevation, dry air, clear skies, and location in a valley, allowing for intense radiative cooling at sunset, even after hot summer days.
 The monthly mean temperature ranges from 26.7 °F in January to 69.3 °F in July.
 High temperatures of 90 °F or higher occur on an average of 29.2 days annually, but, due to the elevation and aridity, the low very rarely manages to stay at or above 60 °F. Extreme temperatures ranged from 101 °F on July 18, 1998 down to -30 °F on February 6, 1989.